 Optimize Your Grow With The Press Of A Button

-Instead of sitting next to your plant and trying to make an accurate calculation, let the Photone application crunch the numbers for you.
-Photone (previously named Korona) is a smartphone app that utilizes the front camera on your phone to instantly calculate the DLI at a specific position.
+Instead of sitting next to your plant and trying to make an accurate calculation, let Photone crunch the numbers for you.
+Photone is a mobile app that utilizes the front camera on your phone or table to instantly calculate the DLI at a specific position.
 This is done through the use of advanced image processing algorithms that allow you to gain crucial insight into the amount of usable light that your plant receives.

 With the help of Photone, you can decrease your energy bills by understanding what your plants actually need.
 Furthermore, your crops will yield a bountiful harvest when they receive exactly what they need.
 No more wasted electricity means more green in your pocket – to which all indoor growers will agree, is a good thing.

 So, go ahead, look up your crops' required DLI, download Photone and start measuring and growing like a pro.